Sea Scouts (Scouting Ireland)

-Sea Scouting (Gasógaíacht Mhara) has existed in Ireland since 1912 and is a programme framework within Scouting Ireland.
+Sea Scouting (Gasógaíacht Mhara) has existed in Ireland since 1912 and is a popular programme framework within Scouting Ireland.

-Sea Scouting Groups in Ireland operate the same as every other Scout Group in the Country.
-Some say Sea Scouts are just a little more magic than the rest but the only real difference is Sea Scouting Groups have a stronger commitment to water safety, seamanship training and activities on the water.
+Sea Scouting Groups operate as autonomous, volunteer-led community groups.
+Sea Scouting Groups operate in the same way as other Scout Groups except have a stronger focus on water safety, seamanship training and activities on the water.

 The programme is designed to foster a love of adventure on the water alongside building technical activity skills and leadership afloat.

-Typical activities may include; dinghy sailing, rowing, rafting, swimming, kayaking, windsurfing, powerboating, canoeing, marine science & oceanography, keelboat sailing, engine maintenance, chartwork & navigation, preservation of maritime heritage, water safety and seamanship; ropework, line-handling, meteorology, boat maintenance, communications.
+Typical activities may include; dinghy sailing, rowing, rafting, swimming, kayaking, windsurfing, powerboating, canoeing, marine science and oceanography, keelboat sailing, engine maintenance, chartwork and navigation, preservation of maritime heritage, water safety and seamanship; ropework, line-handling, meteorology, boat maintenance, communications.

 Ireland and Sea Scouting is rich in maritime culture so you will often find Sea Scouting Groups emphasising a nautical framework and tradition in their activities.